Sentry to Ranger replication

-During Hive replication from an on-premise CDH cluster to a cloud cluster, the Replication Manager migrates Sentry authorization policies into Ranger as part of the replication policy.
+During Hive replication, the Replication Manager migrates Sentry authorization policies into Ranger as part of the replication policy.

-The Sentry Permissions section of the Create Replication Policy wizard contains the following options:
+The Sentry Permissions section of the Create Replication Policy wizard has the following options:

-- Skip URI Privileges - Select this if you do not want to include URI privileges when you migrate Sentry permissions.
-During the migration, URI privileges are translated to point to an equivalent location in S3.
-You might not want to migrate URI privileges because if those resources have a different location in S3, the URI privileges will not be valid.
+- Skip URI Privileges - Select this option if you do not want to include URI privileges when you migrate Sentry permissions.
+During migration, the URI privileges are translated to point to an equivalent location in S3.
+If the resources have a different location in Amazon S3, do not migrate the URI privileges because the URI privileges might not be valid.

 The migration of Sentry policies into Ranger is performed in the following operations:

 - Translate and Ingest - These operations take place on the target cluster.
-In the translate operation, Sentry permissions are translated into a format that can be read by Ranger.
+During the translate operation, the Sentry permissions are translated to a format that can be read by Ranger.
 The permissions are then imported into Ranger.
 When the permissions are imported, they are tagged with the source cluster name and the time that the ingest took place.
 After the import, the file containing the permissions is deleted.